dodeeric/pdf2epubEX/README.md

 ## Additional information

-To read a fix layout epub, the best device is a tablet (Android or iOS/iPad).
+To read a fix layout ePub, the best device is a tablet (Android or iOS/iPad).
 A smartphone is not adapted most of the time because of the too small screen size.

-A lot of epub reader apps exist (reading reflowable text epub or fixed layout epub): Play Books (from Google), BookShelf, PocketBook, Books (from Apple; only on iOS; formely known as iBooks), etc. Kindle (from Amazon) does not support the standard epub format (they have their own format which is based on the epub format).
+A lot of ePub reader apps exist (reading reflowable text ePub or fixed layout ePub): Google Play Books, BookShelf, PocketBook, Apple Books (only on iOS; formely known as Apple iBooks), etc.

+Amazon Kindle does not support the standard ePub format (they have their own format which is based on the ePub format).

+To use Google Play Books, you have to go to "Settings", then set "Enable uploading (from downloads, mail or other apps)".
+The uploaded eBooks (PDF or ePub) will be available on all devices using the same Google account.
+You can also upload eBooks from the Google Play Books web interface: https://play.google.com/books (see the "Upload files" button on the top right corner).

-More about fixed layout ePub (FXL) version 3 specifications (IDPF / W3C):
+More about fixed layout (FXL) ePub version 3 specifications (IDPF / W3C):

 - Fixed Layouts: https://www.w3.org/publishing/epub/epub-contentdocs.html#sec-fixed-layouts
 - Fixed-Layout Properties: https://www.w3.org/publishing/epub/epub-packages.html#sec-package-metadata-fxl